Allard-type boundary regularity for $C^{1,\alpha}$ boundaries: First Variation and Monotonicity

-Letting $\gamma$ increase to the indicator function of $(-\infty,1)$ and integrating \ref{gamma inequality II} from $\sigma$ to $r$, where $0<\sigma<r$, we get the following \textbf{monotonicity inequality for tubular neighborhoods of $B$}:
+Letting $\gamma$ in \eqref{gamma inequality II}, increase to the characteristic function of $(-\infty,1)$ and integrating from $\sigma$ to $r$, where $0<\sigma<r$, we obtain the following \textbf{monotonicity inequality for tubular neighborhoods of $B$}.

-Note that the last term on the RHS of \ref{monotonicity inequality} is negative so it can be dropped.
-The other terms, because of the estimate for $Y$ (cf. \ref{Y}) and the fact that $H$ is in $L^p$ (cf. P$'_3$), are bounded.
-Hence we can let $\sigma\rightarrow 0$ and this gives
+Note that the last term on the RHS of \eqref{monotonicity inequality} is negative, and can therefore be dropped.
+The other terms are bounded because of the estimate for $|Y|$ and $|D\r|$ (see \eqref{YC}, \eqref{Drho}), the fact that $H$ is in $L^p$ (see \eqref{mc}) and the fact that $\chi$ can be chosen so that $|D\chi|$ is bounded, with the bound depending only on $W$ (recall that $\chi=1$ on $W$).
+Hence letting $\sigma\rightarrow 0$ yields

-where the constant $c$ depends on $\kappa, \a, a, W$.
-This proves \ref{bounded variation equation}, i.e. that $V$ is of bounded variation or equivalently that $\|\d V\|$ is a Radon measure.
-This implies that for any vector field $X$ with compact support in $U$ we have that
+where the constant $c$ depends on $ W$.
+This proves \eqref{bounded variation equation}, i.e. that $V$ is of bounded variation or equivalently that $\|\d V\|$ is a Radon measure.
+This implies that for any $C^1$ vector field $X$ with compact support in $B_R(0)$ we have that

 where